welkineins/programming-list/javascript-list.md

 ## JavaScript

+### App Framework
+- [Meteor](https://www.meteor.com/) - Meteor is a complete open source platform for building web and mobile apps in pure JavaScript.

 ### UI Framework
 - [Vue.js](http://vuejs.org/) - Vue.js is a library for building modern web interfaces.
 It provides data-reactive components with a simple and flexible API.